-“I was just a very cautious young man,” the prostate cancer survivor responded.
+“I was just a cautious young man,” the prostate cancer survivor responded.
 “Too cautious.
 I didn’t have an impulsive bone in my body.
 I was always thinking, going over the consequences, and overthinking the whole matter.
 I know this based on the dark shadow my more impulsive friend cast upon this subject.
 This man didn’t even think about the ramifications of having sex with the married receptionist that we had to pass every day, en route to our job at the factory.
 He just did it.
 He told me he wanted to have sex with her on a Tuesday, and when we meet at the factory that next Monday, he told me he did it over the weekend.
 I hated him for it, and I chose to believe he was full of crap.
 I called him a talker, and all that.
 After a couple more instances like that one, it was clear to me that this man was just more primal.
 He just did what he wanted.
 These women didn’t just leap into the sack with him.
 He wasn’t the type that women fawned over, he was just a regular fella like us, but he never gave up, and he had no shame.
 When they would reject him, it would trigger something in him that led these women to feel like the most important thing in his life at that moment, and most of them liked that.
 He just did whatever he felt like doing, and he lived by a ‘life is short’ philosophy, and his life was short, but I think he lived more life than I did.
 He just did what he did, and let the chips fall where they may.
-I don’t think I ever wanted to that guy, he was an exaggeration on the point, but as I’ve aged I’ve started to think about the middle ground I never explored.
+I don’t think I ever wanted to that guy, but he was an exaggeration of the obvious short-comings I had, and as I’ve aged I’ve started to think about the middle ground between us that I never explored.

 “I’m talking about sex,” he added, “But I’m not talking about the physical act, so much as I’m talking about taking life by the short hairs and just riding them for the experiences that I could’ve and should’ve had prior to meeting my wife.
-I love my wife, and all that, and I would never do anything to damage that trust now, but when I think about those girls that I considered untouchable, for all the reasons I labeled them untouchable, and all the times I found out I was wrong.
+I love my wife, and all that, and I would never do anything to damage that trust now, but when I think about those girls that I considered untouchable, for all the reasons I considered them untouchable, and all the times I found out I was wrong.
 I just …